sadmxn/Elevator-Control-System/README.md

 # ENSC252-Final-Project

-ENSC 252 Final Project at SFU: Simple Elevator Control System
+ENSC 252 Final Project at SFU: Simple Elevator Control System on a DE-10 Standard Altera FPGA

 Contributors on this project:
 1) Kenny Nguyen